 Practical Use Case

 Going back to the funnel, start by analyzing and spotting where users are exiting.
 Remember to focus on your Exit Rates rather than your Bounce Rates in Google Analytics.
-Once you've identified which page is the culprit, create a Snapshot and then review your five Snapshot Reports.
+Once you've identified which page the culprit is, create a Snapshot and then review your five Snapshot Reports.

 Start by asking yourself these questions: